- The final stage of our journey along the Lower Zambesi was sheer heaven.

 - O'Hara's Noh plays are among his most stageable dramas.

-Middle English (denoting a floor of a building, platform, or stopping place): shortening of Old French estage 'dwelling', based on Latin stare 'to stand'.
+Middle English (denoting a floor of a building, a platform, or a stopping place): shortening of Old French estage 'dwelling', based on Latin stare 'to stand'.
 Current senses of the verb date from the early 17th century.

 Words that rhyme with stageage, assuage, backstage, cage, downstage, engage, enrage, gage, gauge, mage, multistage, offstage, onstage, Osage, page, Paige, rage, rampage, sage, swage, under-age, upstage, wage